IbcFan/PolyERC20/README.md

 This guide provides a detailed, step-by-step process to deploy an xERC20 token using this repository.
 We will first demonstrate how to deploy the xERC20 token alone, and then we’ll cover the scenario in which you want to deploy both the xERC20 token and the lockbox.

-## Deploying xERC20 Without the Lockbox
+## Deploying xERC20 Without the Lockbox using Universal Channel Bridge

 > [!IMPORTANT]
 > Verifying contracts deployed with --via-ir is not working correctly with Foundry.
 > Read the following post for a solution: https://github.com/foundry-rs/foundry/issues/3507#issuecomment-1465382107

-### 1. Navigate to the XERC20Deploy Script

-Locate and open the `XERC20Deploy.sol` file, which should be situated within the `solidity/scripts` directory.

-### 2. Configure the Target Chains
+### 1. Configure the environment

-Ensure that you have the corresponding RPC URLs added in your .env file to support these networks.
-Refer to this section for more information on setting up your environment variables.
+Ensure that you have all the env values set in your .env file to support these networks.
+Use .env.example as a reference.
+`XERC20_ADDRESS` can be left empty for now.
+It will be filled after the token deployment.

-### 3. Decide which Chains need a Lockbox
+### 2. Decide which Chains need a Lockbox

 Identify the blockchain networks where your token is already deployed and has a canonical representation.
 On these specific networks, a Lockbox will be required to facilitate interactions.
 The Lockbox is a contract wrapper that allows users to make the swap between xERC20<->ERC20 1:1.
 To deploy a lockbox you will need to configure the `erc20` value in the deployment config.
 This value should be the address of the canonical representation of the token in that chain.
 Using this value means that a lockbox will be deployed.

-If you don't need a lockbox for a chain specify `"erc20": "0x0000000000000000000000000000000000000000",`.
+If you don't need a lockbox for a chain specify `"erc20": "0x0000000000000000000000000000000000000000",` in `/solidity/scripts/xerc20-deployment-config.json`.

-### 4. Update the deployment config
+### 3. Update the deployment config

 Decide on which blockchains you want to deploy your token and the initial configs for the bridges.
 After that, update the config file located in `/solidity/scripts/xerc20-deployment-config.json`: